UltraCart/rest_api_v2_sdk_java/README.md

   - auto_order_write: Allows you to write auto order information.
   - chargeback_read: Allows you to read chargeback information.
   - chargeback_write: Allows you to write chargeback information.
+  - channel_partner_read: Allows you to read channel partner information.
+  - channel_partner_write: Allows you to write channel partner information.
   - checkout_read: Allows you to read checkout information.
   - checkout_write: Allows you to write checkout information.
   - configuration_read: Allows you to read configuration information.